kl3mousse/seafighter/README.md

 - MVS game modes

 # latest updates (latest updates first)
+- some doc about NeoGeo game mode functions
 - added bios for AES + some cleaning in project files
 - Demo/Title modes APIs ok (that was the easy part)
 - initiated a simple makefile (not expert of make automation, but at least newbies can understand)